Police respond to shots fired call in Newberg

 Police Chief Jeff Kosmicki gave this account:

 Officers arrived and set up a perimeter but did not hear further shots.
-They talked to witnesses who stated a male came out of a residence and fired several shots into the air before disappearing out of sight.
+They talked to witnesses who stated a male exited a residence and fired several shots into the air before disappearing out of sight.

 The area is close to George Fox University and the Chehalem Aquatic Center.